ibm-cloud-docs/appid/cd-users.md

   ```
   {: codeblock}

-3. Run the following user to create a new user and a profile at the same time.
+3. Run the following command to create a new user and a profile at the same time.

   ```
   curl -X POST "https://<region>.appid.cloud.ibm.com/management/v4/{tenant-ID}/cloud_directory/sign_up?shouldCreateProfile=true&language=en" \